collab-project/videojs-record/README.md

 Hotkeys
 -------

-The `hotKeys` option allows you to control videojs-record using a keyboard (disabled by default).
+The `hotKeys` option allows you to control this plugin using a keyboard (disabled by default).
+Note that this requires video.js 7.5.0 or newer.

-The built-in videojs-record hotkey handling is:
+The built-in hotkey handling is:

 | Key | Action | Description |
 | :-: | ------ | ----------- |